kamilsk/shared/apple/README.md

 > # shared:collection:macos
 >
-> My collection of useful tools for Mac OS.
+> My collection of useful tools for macOS and iOS.

 ## Development